arnoldlee850807/ETtoday_CodingExercise/README.md

 **onRateObserver**: Determine states using rate changes

 ### Play and Pause Track
-With the help of four observers, the function below will determine either to play or pause the AVPlayer according to the AVPlayer status
+With the help of four observers, the function below will determine either to play or pause the AVPlayer according to the AVPlayer status.

     public func playAndPauseAudio(with url: URL)

-Usecase in collectionViewCell didSelectItemAt:
+Usecase in collectionViewCell didSelectItemAt.

     func collectionView(_ collectionView: UICollectionView, didSelectItemAt indexPath: IndexPath) {
         if let previewURL = viewModel.trackListData.value.results[indexPath.row].previewUrl {